Tuesday, April 7, 2015

 50 CAPs for Canageek

-• Genre Support Award – 5 CAPs – For commenting about a new adventure game sale on GOG
+• Genre Support Award – 5 CAPs – For commenting about an adventure game sale on GOG• Genre Support Award – 5 CAPs – For commenting about a new adventure game sale on GOG

 • Genre Support Award – 20 CAPs – For commenting about a BIG new adventure game sale on Steam